Artistic banner representing London to Stonehenge By Road

 Basing House, Redbridge Lane, Old Basing, Basingstoke, Hampshire RG24 7HB

-Directions from the M3
+Directions from Central Basingstoke

 Useful Links

-Basing House (official website) (Opens in new window)
+X: Basing House (Opens in new window)

 Basingstoke Canal Visitor Centre